Keep a reasonable distance from seals.

 Put half a day aside for this easy coastal walk to Red Rocks and a fur seal colony on the south side of Wellington.
 Make sure to take a drink and lunch!

-On the rugged south coast of Wellington, a 30 to 40 minute coastal walk leads from Owhiro Bay to the Red Rocks (Pari-whero) - an area of national significance with fascinating geology and Maori history.
+Explore the rugged south coast of Wellington by walking from Owhiro Bay to the Red Rocks (Pari-whero); an area of national significance with fascinating geology and Maori history.

-There are a number of historic places on route and further around coast and some excellent views from gun emplacements and lookouts built during the major wars of 1900's.
-The entrance to the walk is no excellent, with good car parking and displays in a converted quarry truck and plant shed.
-Motorbike and vehicle proof gates are locked all weekend.
+There are a number of historic places on the walk and further around coast, with some excellent views from gun emplacements and lookouts built during the major wars of 1900s.

 Need to know